 Do Savings Accounts Have Routing Numbers?

-The simple answer is yes, your savings account definitely has a routing number, in addition to its account number.
-These two pieces of information are used to identify individual bank accounts across the United States.
+In addition to the account number, these two pieces of information are used to identify individual bank accounts across the United States.

 What is a Routing Number?